- Shinjuku City Official Website > Foreign Language Top Page > Insurance, Health Maintenance and Welfare > Pension System

 Japan has closed the Social Security Agreement with several countries to prevent people from joining several pension systems simultaneously and to help them receive the pension they have paid for.

-As of August 2018, Japan has signed agreements with Germany, Britain, South Korea, the United States, Belgium, France, Canada, Australia, the Netherlands, Spain, Ireland, the Czech Republic, Brazil, Switzerland, Hungary, India, Luxembourg, and Philippines.
+As of June 2022, Japan has signed agreements with Germany, Britain, South Korea, the United States, Belgium, France, Canada, Australia, the Netherlands, Spain, Ireland, the Czech Republic, Brazil, Switzerland, Hungary, India, Luxembourg, Philippines, Slovakia, China, Finland, and Sweden.

 Please see the website of the Japan Pension Service for other details of the present situation.